rsundqvist/id-translation-project/demo/ute-id-translation/README.md

 and
 **ID Translation** [![PyPI - Version](https://img.shields.io/pypi/v/id-translation.svg)](https://pypi.python.org/pypi/id-translation)
 libraries.
-This project was generated from the [id-translation-project](https://github.com/rsundqvist/id-translation-project) cookiecutter template on  Sunday, 12 Mar 2023.
+This project was generated from the [id-translation-project](https://github.com/rsundqvist/id-translation-project) cookiecutter template on  Saturday, 18 Mar 2023.

 For an introduction to translation, please see the **Translation primer** and **Interpreting `id-translation` Logs**
 pages: